XavierChB/markdown-cv/index.md

 Project Mentor: Dr. Jonathan Woodruff

-Project scope: Designed and implemented new semantics to CHERI-RISC-V ISA to compress existing CHERI capabilities to half its size, while retaining CHERI's safety guarantees.
+Project scope: Designed and implemented new semantics to CHERI-RISC-V ISA to compress existing
+<a href="https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/">CHERI</a> capabilities to half its size, while retaining CHERI's safety guarantees.

 Researched and adapted "compressed" permissions format in CHERI capabilities, evaluated the effects of these changes using static and runtime profiles.